This country-specific Q&A provides an overview of Litigation laws and regulations applicable in China.

 How is witness evidence dealt with in commercial litigation (and, in particular, do witnesses give oral and/or written evidence and what, if any, are the rules on cross-examination)?
 Are depositions permitted?

 In China, witnesses shall appear in court to testify and answer questions raised by the parties in court.
-Under the following circumstances, upon consent by the court, a witness may testify by way of written testimony, audio-visual transmission technique or audio-visual materials: (1) the witness is unable to be present in court due to health reason; (2) the witness is unable to be present in court due to long journey and inaccessibility; (3) the witness is unable to be present in court due to force majeure; or (4) other proper reason which blocks the witness from testifying.
+Under the following circumstances, upon consent by the court, a witness may testify by way of written testimony, audio-visual transmission technique or audio-visual materials: (1) the witness is unable to be present in court due to health reason; (2) the witness is unable to be present in court due to long journey and inaccessibility; (3) the witness is unable to be present in court due to force majeure; or (4) other justifiable reason which impedes the witness from testifying.
 The testimony of a witness who fails to appear in court without due cause shall not be taken independently as the basis for determining case facts.

 Is expert evidence permitted and how is it dealt with?
 Is the expert appointed by the court or the parties and what duties do they owe?